chapter one

 This chapter covers

-In the new field of AI-assisted development, the software engineering process often feels like it's been pulled from an early-stage R&D lab.
-Surrounded by language-model APIs, AI agents, and esoteric prompting techniques, we iterate quickly - guided by intuition and an elusive “vibe” - to turn raw ideas into working software.
-There is nothing inherently bad in this, as the exploratory phase brings tangible value, with faster iteration toward product-market fit and earlier visibility into the dreaded unknown unknowns inherent to every project.
+In AI-assisted development, the engineering process often resembles an early-stage R&D lab.
+Developers iterate quickly - guided by intuition and an elusive "vibe" - using language-model APIs, AI agents, and prompting techniques to turn raw ideas into working software.
+This kind of rapid experimentation brings tangible value: faster iteration toward product-market fit and earlier visibility into unknown unknowns inherent to every project.

-1.2 Illusion of speed or “Vibe over Engineering”
+1.1 Illusion of speed or “vibe over engineering”

 1.5 A new mental model for vibe engineering